alexpdp7/retrofw2-rust/README.md

 https://github.com/rust-lang/rust/issues/68865

 In the meantime.
-I created some patches to fix this working on top of buildroot master (commit `f201ca9d0d25b491ec5e1ed4e1d02fd52d027997`).
+I created some patches to fix this working on top of buildroot master (commit `78a9eab661c2e097a43fbee780f80423701796be`).
 They are in this repo as `00*`. `0001`-`0009` are some patches that @glebm showed me that update Rust to 1.40.0. `0010` is an ugly buildroot hack that forces buildroot to build Rust for the `mipsel-unknown-linux-uclibc` target; buildroot doesn't want to build Rust on uclibc (it's a tier 3 target for Rust, so it's not built nor tested automatically).
 This is ugly and borks building any other target. `0011` adds a patch on top of Rust to buildroot which disables the generation of mips32r2 instructions.
-Finally, I had some issues getting `sdl_mixer` to build, so I just copied over the package from RetroFW's buildroot.

 To build, apply those patches and copy `buildroot-config` in this repo as `.config` to the root of the buildroot repo.
 Then build according to buildroot's instructions.